Tapasya Hot Yoga

 FAQs

-1. Arrive well hydrated, and on an empty stomach (avoid eating a heavy meal 1.5 - 2hrs before a class to optimize your experience).
+1. Arrive well hydrated and avoid eating a heavy meal 1.5 - 2hrs before a class to optimize your experience.

-4. Maintain a balance of effort and ease in your yoga poses.
-The asanas (postures) are designed to free our mind and body from tension and stress.
-Asanas should be done with comfort, ease, alertness, and steadiness, achieving a balance between effort and ease.
+4. Maintain a balance of effort and ease.
+The asanas are designed to free the body and mind from tension and stress and should be practiced with alertness, steadiness, and ease.

 1. Some people think you aren't supposed to practice yoga in the heat, people think it's dangerous, and that people might over-stretch.
 To me, this says more about how one might approach their practice, over the temperature of the room.